Skip to main content

 return {"ret_psg": ...}

-If you call the same Tool multiple times (e.g., retriever_search) but want to pass different input variables (such as q_ls for the first call and subq_ls for the second),
+If you call the same tool (such as retriever_search) multiple times and wish to pass in different data variables (e.g., q_ls for the first time, subq_ls for the second time), you need a way to tell the Pipeline: these variables are actually “synonyms”.

 Parameter Renaming Mechanism